minekube/gate/README.md

 ## Known Bugs / Limitations

-Remember that Gate is in a very early stage and there are many more thins planned (e.g. command system, more events, stability etc.).
+Remember that Gate is in a very early stage and there are many more things planned (e.g. command system, more events, stability etc.).

 - Can't login sometime in online mode.
   - _Dev note: Is this due to Mojang API database latencies when